Graphical combinatorics and a distributive law for modular operads: Modular operads with unit

-\begin{defn} The \emph{similarity category} $\Grsimp\hookrightarrow \Grp$ is the identity-on-objects subcategory of $\Grp$ whose morphisms are generated under composition by $z\colon \C_\nul \to (\shortmid)$, the vertex deletion morphisms, and graph isomorphisms.
+\begin{defn} The \emph{similarity category} $\Grsimp\hookrightarrow \Grp$ is the identity on objects subcategory of $\Grp$ whose morphisms are generated under composition by $z\colon \C_\nul \to (\shortmid)$, the vertex deletion morphisms, and graph isomorphisms.
 Morphisms in $\Grsimp$ are called \emph{similarity morphisms}, and connected components of $\Grsimp$ are \emph{similarity classes}.
 Graphs in the same connected component of $\Grsimp$ are \emph{similar}. \end{defn}